 Not a lot of people know this, but Amazon have a clearance warehouse for returned goods.
 Their bargain warehouse is where returned stock and soiled or damaged merchandise is sold off cheap, and new items are added to it every day.
 You can find the cycling section of their clearance warehouse here.

 We hate it when retailers give you mega low prices and then stick £10 for delivery on top of your bill.
 It's even worse if you need the product at a specific time or place.
 A lot of the stuff you buy on Amazon comes with free delivery anyway, but if it doesn’t there are ways to get around that.

-If you go to the Amazon cycling products page and scroll down about half way it will list all the products that come with free delivery.
+Here's the Amazon cycling products page, tweaked to only select products that include free delivery.
 If you can't find the product you want on there then simply sign up for the Amazon Prime free trial and get free next day delivery.
 Don't forget to cancel it before the end of the trial (we set a reminder on our phone) or you will be charged £79.

 We're on a mission to find as many cycling deals, discounts and hacks as we can and share them with you, but there are more of you than there are of us.
 If you find any great deals or hacks please post them in the comments below or mail them to deals [at] road.cc and we will do our best to share them with everyone.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.

 Our guides include links to websites where you can buy the featured products.
 Like most sites we make a small amount of money if you buy something after clicking on one of those links.
 We want you to be happy with what you buy, so we only include a product if we think it's one of the best of its kind.